 Of course, a TSA agent will not be able to immediately tell if a CBD product contains less than 0.3% THC.
 No on-site testing is done on the product.
-If you really want to fly with your CBD product but are worried it will be confiscated even though it follows the guidelines, you can print off the official testing done by the company to prove the amount of THC.
-(All the products at Highline Wellness are independently tested, and the results can be found on each product page.)
+If you really want to fly with your CBD oils, CBD creams, or CBD gummies, but are worried they will be confiscated even though the guidelines have been followed, you can print off the official testing done by the company to prove the amount of THC.
+(All the products at Highline Wellness are independently tested and the results can be found on each product page.)

 At the end of the day, it’s up to the TSA agent’s discretion whether or not they’ll inspect and allow the product.
 TSA says that they do not actively search for drugs, but if they are discovered during screening they can turn it over to law enforcement officials.